rhuebner76/little-aspnetcore-book/chapters/02-mvc-basics/create-models.md

 * The **IsDone** property is a boolean (true/false value).
 By default, it will be `false` for all new items.
 Later you'll use write code to switch this property to `true` when the user clicks an item's checkbox in the view.

-* The **Title** property is a string (text value).
+* The **Title** property is a non-nullable, string (text value).
 This will hold the name or description of the to-do item.
 The `[Required]` attribute tells ASP.NET Core that this string can't be null or empty.

+    > Normally, strings in C# are always nullable, so there's no need to mark the Title property as nullable.
+C# strings can be null, empty, or contain text.

+    >[!NOTE]
+    > Starting with .net6 a `ReferenceType` is annotated with a **nullable** or **non-nullable** reference symbol `?`.
+See [Nullable Reference](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types) for a more detailed explanation.
+In the model above **Title** is a reference type of string and marked with the **nullable** to denote that it **should** never be null.

 * The **DueAt** property is a `DateTimeOffset`, which is a C# type that stores a date/time stamp along with a timezone offset from UTC.
 Storing the date, time, and timezone offset together makes it easy to render dates accurately on systems in different timezones.

+    >[!NOTE]
-Notice the `?` question mark after the `DateTimeOffset` type?
-That marks the DueAt property as **nullable**, or optional.
-If the `?` wasn't included, every to-do item would need to have a due date.
+    > Notice the `?` question mark after the `DateTimeOffset` type?
+That marks the `ValueType` of DueAt property as **nullable**, or optional.
+This is slightly different than the **nullable** annotation for a `ReferenceType` used above.
+See [Nullable Reference](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types) for a more detailed explanation.
+If the `?` wasn't included, every to-do item would be requred and always have a value (or a default value).
 The `Id` and `IsDone` properties aren't marked as nullable, so they are required and will always have a value (or a default value).

-> Strings in C# are always nullable, so there's no need to mark the Title property as nullable.
-C# strings can be null, empty, or contain text.

 Each property is followed by `get; set;`, which is a shorthand way of saying the property is read/write (or, more technically, it has a getter and setter methods).